alfreedom/ABOS-Loader/README.md

     --verbose                    Show output verbose

 ### Arguments:
-    HEXFILE Name of the hex file to load
+    HEXFILE: Path to the hex file to load into the avr

 ### Example
 With default baudrate (**_38400_**):